 What are the main flight hubs in East Africa and Southern Africa?

-Flying into Africa is as easy as flying to anywhere else in the world.
+Flying into Africa is as easy as flying anywhere else in the world.
 Africa is however an enormous continent with various international and national airports acting as gateways to its remote islands and iconic safari destinations – you’ll need to know which gateway airport best serves the destinations you have in mind.

 NAIROBI (JOMO KENYATTA INTERNATIONAL AIRPORT)